Here Comes the Rain Again: Song information

-Cash Box said that "Lennox sounds familiarly sultry and wispy, while Dave Stewart’s minor-key composition is laced with pizzicato strings and chiming, open chord guitar work."
+Release and reception

-In the UK, the single became Eurythmics' fifth Top 10 hit, peaking at #8.
-It was the duo's second top ten hit in the United States, peaking at #4 in March 1984.
+During the week of 28 January 1984, Billboard announced that "Here Comes the Rain Again" was the second most added song to Hot 100 reporting stations in the United States.
+In the UK, the single became Eurythmics' fifth Top 10 hit, peaking at number eight.
+It was the duo's second top ten hit in the United States, peaking at number four in March 1984.

+Cashbox said that "Lennox sounds familiarly sultry and wispy, while Dave Stewart’s minor-key composition is laced with pizzicato strings and chiming, open chord guitar work."

 Music video

-The music video, featuring both Annie Lennox and Dave Stewart, was directed by Stewart, Jonathan Gershfield and Jon Roseman, and released in December 1983, a month before the single came out.
+The music video, featuring both Annie Lennox and Dave Stewart, was directed by Stewart, Jonathan Gershfield and Jon Roseman, and filmed in December 1983, a month before the single came out.
 The video opens with a passing aerial shot of the Old Man of Hoy on the Island of Hoy in the Orkney Islands before transitioning to Lennox walking along the rocky shore and cliff top.
 She later explores a derelict cottage while wearing a nightgown and holding a lantern.
 Stewart stalks her with a video camera.
 In many scenes the two are filmed separately, then superimposed into the same frame.